ENG517/Procedure/simong/p-expedia-select-seats.md

 1) Scroll to the 'seats' section and click on 'choose your seats'.

 <img src="/simong/images/images-seats/choose-seats.jpeg/" alt="choose your seat message" style="width: 300px">

-    note: the green check mark indicates that seat choice is included for your flight.
-If there is a red X mark, then you will need to return to the flight selection section and change the flight class for each flight that you wish to have seat choice.
+>   Note: If there is a red **X** mark, then you will need to return to the flight selection section and change the flight class for each flight that you wish to have seat choice.
+The green check mark indicates that seat choice is included for your flight.

 The next screen will provide a virtual map of the airplane's seating chart.